 The Work Order may include subjects that are not included in Section A.2. but which are within the scope of the services requested under this Tender.

-The Project Manager shall respond in writing, within 1 working days, confirming the acceptance of the Work Order and within 3 working days with completed proposal that includes methods, weekly project plan for each of separate task of the project, estimated duration, the date of project completion and final deliverables (format of the deliverables), budget, expected risks and delay.
+The Project Manager shall respond in writing, within 1 working days, confirming the acceptance of the Work Order or rejecting the Workorder by technical reason and within 3 working days with completed proposal that includes methods, weekly project plan for each of separate task of the project, estimated duration, the date of project completion and final deliverables (format of the deliverables), budget, expected risks and delay.

 In the proposed plan, the Project Manager will assign the Experts and other team members that will carry out the consulting task.
 The Ministry has right to deny any member of the team and request to replace him (her).